Leaf Group

-Leaf Group, formerly Demand Media Inc, is an American content company that operates online brands including eHow, livestrong.com, and marketplace brands Saatchi Art and Society6.
-The company also provides social media platforms to existing large company websites and distributes content bundled with social media tools to outlets around the web.
+Leaf Group, formerly Demand Media Inc., is an American content company that operates online brands, including eHow, livestrong.com, and marketplace brands Saatchi Art and Society6.
+The company provides social media platforms for large company websites and distributes content with social media tools to web outlets.
+It is commonly known for being a content farm.
 Demand Media was created in 2006 by a former private equity investor, Shawn Colo, and the former chairman of MySpace, Richard Rosenblatt.

 The company employs an algorithm that identifies topics with high advertising potential based on search engine query data and bids on advertising auctions.
-These topics are typically in the advice and how-to field.
+These topics are typically in the advice and how-to fields.
 It then commissions freelancers to produce corresponding text or video content.
-The content is posted on a variety of sites, including YouTube and the company's own sites such as eHow and livestrong.com.
+The content is posted on a variety of sites, including YouTube and the company's own sites, such as eHow and livestrong.com.

 The company was acquired by Graham Holdings in June 2021 for $323 million.

-It is commonly known for being a Content farm.
+In 2023, the Leaf Group was restructured to become World of Good Brands, separating Leaf’s lifestyle publishing websites – Well+Good, Livestrong, Hunker and OnlyInYourState — from its marketplace businesses, Saatchi Art and Society6.
+Hunker was sold to Static Media in 2024.
+A year later Well+Good and Livestrong was sold to Ziff Davis and Only In Your State was sold to Launch Potato.
+After the sales, the World of Good Brands ceased and all staff in the division were laid off.

+Offerings

 Content & Media

-Demand Media's Content & Media service offering includes leading owned and operated online properties that publish content in text, video, photography, and designed visual formats.
-This content is published across several key categories on eHow.com, a how-to reference and do-it-yourself destination, Livestrong.com, a health and healthy living destination, and certain niche properties focused on specific interests.
-It also owns and operates LEAFtv, a lifestyle resource for women that produces short-form how-to videos covering stylish living, food, and fashion.
+Demand Media's Content & Media service offering includes leading online properties that publish content in text, video, photography, and designed visual formats.
+This content is published across several key categories on eHow.com.
+It also owns and operates LEAFtv, a lifestyle resource for women that produces short-form how-to videos.
 Additionally, its studioD business develops and executes content marketing strategies, and creates custom content for third-party brands, agencies and publishers.

 Marketplaces

-Through its Marketplaces service offering, Demand Media operates two art and design marketplaces where large communities of artists can market and sell their original artwork or their original designs printed on a wide variety of products.
+Through its Marketplace service offering, Demand Media operates two art and design marketplaces where one can market and sell artworks or designs printed on a variety of products.

-Society6.com, which it acquired in June 2013, provides artists with an online commerce platform to feature and sell their original images or designs on consumer products such as art prints, phone and tablet cases, T-shirts, mugs, blankets, tapestries, wall clocks, duvet covers, shower curtains and throw pillows.
+Society6.com, which it acquired in June 2013, provides an online commerce platform to sell images or designs on consumer products.

-SaatchiArt.com, which it acquired in August 2014, is an online art gallery featuring a wide selection of original paintings, drawings, sculptures and photography that provides a global community of artists a curated environment in which to exhibit and sell their work directly to customers around the world.
+SaatchiArt.com, which it acquired in August 2014, is an online art gallery for the purpose of selling works.

-In 2017, Leaf Group acquired Deny Designs, a modern home furnishings company with original designs based in Colorado.
+In 2017, Leaf Group acquired Deny Designs, a modern home furnishings company based in Colorado.